 "He's still just a kid.
 It's unbelievable.
 Honestly, I don't know what Lamine's limits are.
 But I'm sure we're looking at one of the greatest players of the future."

 "Messi is the best in history, for me there is no doubt.
-But if Yamal is supported properly - from the environment, family, coaching staff - if he keeps his spirit and makes the right decisions at the right time, I dare not say he will surpass Messi.
+But if Yamal is supported properly - from the environment, family, to the coaching staff - if he keeps his spirit and makes the right decisions at the right time, I dare not say he will surpass Messi.
 But clearly, he is on that path."

 "We thought it would never happen again.
 But look 10 years later, we have a similar generation," Moral smiled when remembering young players like Yamal, Gavi, Alejandro Balde, Pau Cubarsi... and believes there are many other names waiting to break through.

 "When they touch the ball, you can feel something very special, like a reflex of a coach.
-With Lamine, if a 12-year-old can drive you crazy in training, you just say: 'Wow!'".
+With Lamine, if a 12-year-old can drive you crazy in training, you just say: 'Wow!'"

 "Barcelona are on the right track, they are investing back in La Masia, in players, in young, talented coaches.
-Now it is normal to see 16, 17, 18-year-old players playing.
+Now it is normal to see 16, 17, 18 year old players playing.
 And that is truly extraordinary."

 "When Xavi was at his peak, he was 26 or 27.
 Now these guys are 17 or 18.
 Imagine where they will be in 10 years' time."